delmic/odemis/doc/develop/microscope.rst

  * focus: Changes the lens distance to the sample.
 Must have "z" axis.
  * ebeam-focus: Changes the focus of the e-beam.
 Must have "z" axis.
  * mirror: To move the mirror of the SPARC, can have four axes: x, y, rz (yaw), ry (pitch)
- * align: alignment actuator for the SECOM microscope.
+ * align: alignment actuator for the SECOM and DELPHI microscopes.
-   It must have two axes: "a" and "b".
+   For the SECOM, it must have two axes: "a" and "b".
+   For the DELPHI, it must have two axes: "x" and "y".
+ * sem-stage: the stage of the DELPHI that moves the (whole) sample holder.
  * filter: Emission filter on the fluorescence microscope or the filter on the optical path of the SPARC.
 It must have a "band" axis.
  * spectrograph: See the spectrometer